Q: What is the Big Blue Test?

 Q: What is the goal of The Big Blue Test?

 A: With The Big Blue Test we seek to raise awareness about the importance of exercise in connection with diabetes management.
-In 2012, we want to have more than 20,000 people DO the Big Blue Test.
+In 2015, we want our total tally of entries to exceed 110,000.

 Q: What is the deal with “14 to 20 minutes of exercise”?